 Meet the Housing Suitability and the National Occupancy Standards developed by CMHC at all times

 All applicants must meet CMHC income guidelines

 All applicants must have an address in Timmins and have been a resident of Timmins for the previous six months

-Applicants who have outstanding arrears with Timmins Native NP Housing Corp. or any other social housing provider will not be accepted unless the outstanding arrears are paid in full.
+Applicants who have outstanding arrears with Timmins Native NP Housing Corp., any other social housing provider and/or past landlord, will not be accepted unless the outstanding arrears are paid in full.

 The Landlord reserves the right to do reference checks with your previous landlords as well as a credit check.
 This includes permission to run credit check reports and obtain all the information necessary to complete the application for service requested and continued services.

 If and once you are granted a unit with Timmins Native NP Housing Corp. the criteria above must still be followed in order to remain qualified for a unit.
 Should you fail to meet any one of these criteria’s while you are a tenant with TNNPHC, you can be evicted for no longer qualifying for housing

 Priority Housing and Waiting List

 Please note that Timmins Native NP Housing Corp. does not have any housing deemed as emergency housing.
 Our operating agreements with Canada Mortgage and Housing Corporation do not provide funding for units to be set aside for this type of housing.
 We therefore can't keep any of our homes set aside strictly for emergency use.

 All eligible applicants for housing are registered on our data base.
 Applicants are contacted at the addresses and/or phone numbers that they provide on their application .
 It is the responsibility of the applicant to provide us with any changes or updates to their applications.
 Applicants are served according to their date of application.
 We do not "bump" any applicant to the front of the waiting list.